Working with Tables in DynamoDB

 DynamoDB allocates and reserves resources to handle your throughput requirements with sustained low latency and you pay for the hourly reservation of these resources.
 However, you pay as you grow and you can easily scale up or down your throughput requirements.
 For example, you might want to populate a new table with a large amount of data from an existing data store.
 In this case, you could create the table with a large write throughput setting, and after the initial data upload, you could reduce the write throughput and increase the read throughput to meet your application's requirements.

 Read capacity units – The number of strongly consistent reads per second of items up to 4 KB in size per second.
 For example, when you request 10 read capacity units, you are requesting a throughput of 10 strongly consistent reads per second of 4 KB for that table.
 For eventually consistent reads, one read capacity unit is two reads per second for items up to 4 KB.
-For more information about read consistency, see Data Read and Consistency Considerations.
+For more information about read consistency, see Read Consistency.

 Write capacity units – The number of 1 KB writes per second.
 For example, when you request 10 write capacity units, you are requesting a throughput of 10 writes per second of 1 KB size per second for that table.